AI-in-Practice-UOS/course-material/day4/README.md

 - Set up a Python environment to work in
 - Install required packages `pip install -r requirements.txt`
 - Install Docker Engine (or Desktop)

+## Session I

+### Introduction and Serialization

+- Introduction: Scope of the day and motivation
+- Lecture: What is serialization and what are methods to serialize ML models in Python?
+- Practice: Apply different serialization methods to a trained model.

+### Web APIs and FastAPI

+- Lecture: What is a Web API, including different types and the general anatomy?
+- Lecture: Introducing FastAPI and a minimal example.
+- Practice: Write a minimal FastAPI app with a chat endpoint.

+### API Documentation and alternative Tools

+- Walkthrough: Explore Swagger documentation of the API.
+- Lecture: Alternative tools to host models.

+## Session II

+### FastAPI Improvements

+- Lecture: Improve API through input validation, error handling and logging.
+- Lecture: Adding basic testing and simple authentication.
+- Practice: Implement the improvements into the minimal FastAPI.

+### Containerization

+- Lecture: What is containerization and what is the purpose?
+- Lecture: Introducing Docker for containerization of FastAPI.
+- Practice: Build Docker image for the FastAPI app and run locally.
+- Walkthrough: Deploy docker image to a cloud provider.

+## Session III

+### Monitoring

+- Lecture: What is monitoring and the motivation behind it?
+- Lecture: Different monitoring tools and techniques.
+- Practice/Walkthrough: Exploration of a monitoring tool.

+### Performance Improvements

+- Lecture: What are model optimization techniques for inference?
+- Lecture/Walkthrough: What are other ways to improve performance?